If your bunny is new to litter training, then it is best that they learn through a series of gradual steps.

 The idea is that because it removes any smells around the litter tray that your bunny may associate with a toilet area that may have permeated into flooring your bunny will stick to its litter tray better.

 It's also useful as if they do go on the sheet you can tell instantly and whip it out and give it a wash.

 It is important to recognize the difference between bunnies and other domestic animals.
 Traditional toilet training for cats and dogs does use discipline or a certain amount of rubbing their nose in it as a part of the learning process.
 This type of training is not suitable for bunnies and will not be something your bunny will understand.
 In fact, any aggregation whether trying to teach a lesson or not is more likely to make them your bunny timid and harder to litter train.

 Never shout at, scare, or hit your bunny, no matter how frustrating litter training is this will not help.

-If you catch them in the act using another area cor, say a firm No! then take them to their actual litter tray.
+If you catch them in the act using another area, say a firm No! then take them to their actual litter tray.

 When your bunny is safely out the way you will then need to clean up and make sure you remove any scent where the accident happened or your bunny will want to keep going back to this spot and add to it.

-A stronger deterrent can be to keep a water mister to hand and when you catch your bunny in the act spray a mist of cold water over them.
+A stronger deterrent can be to keep a water mister to hand and when you catch your bunny misbehaving, spray a mist of cold water over them.
 Never squirt or spray water directly at them.